tweedegolf/yew-image-drop/README.md

 #### Dragging an image

 When you click on an image its index in the `Images` vector will be stored in the store as `active_image_index`.
-Also the 'anchor' is stored in the struct of the `ImageData`; this is the position of the pointer down event relative to the image.
+Also the 'anchor' is stored in the struct of the `ImageData`; this is the position of the pointer down event relative to the position of the image.

-When a value is set for `active_image_index` the pointer move coordinates will be stored in the `ImageData` struct which triggers a rerender and thus move the image around.
+When a value is set for `active_image_index` the pointer move coordinates will be stored in the `ImageData` struct which triggers a rerender and thus moves the image around.

 #### Resizing an image